 Abstract

-Species age can give an insight into how evolutionary history affects ecology and vice versa.
-Traditionally, species ages have been measured in the fossil record; however, recently, researchers have estimated extant species ages from the branch lengths of time-calibrated phylogenies.
-This estimation poses problems because most phylogenies do not contain information about extinction rates and speciation modes.
-Uninformed extinct species in phylogenies produce that the branch lengths of sister extant species appear longer than they are.
-The speciation mode (bifurcating, budding, and anagenetic) defines the relationship between the species and their ancestor and, thus, affects their longevity.
-Due to how phylogenies are represented (a node linking one ancestral lineage to two recent ones), we expected that bifurcating speciation would cause a lower mismatch between phylogenetic and true age than budding and anagenetic speciation.
-This study aims to demonstrate, through simulations, the sources of error related to phylogenetic age and how it can affect inferences when performing an extinction sensitivity analysis.
-Likewise, we developed a geometric function to partially correct phylogenetic ages.
-We found that extinction rates and speciation modes greatly influence the mismatch between true and phylogenetic age.
-Bifurcating speciation presented low age mismatch, which increases with extinction rates.
-Budding speciation showed a high mismatch, which increases slightly with extinction rates.
+The estimation of the age of extant species (the elapsed time from origination to the present) can give an insight into how species longevity might influence the diversification dynamics and ecological evolution.
+Traditionally, species ages have been measured in the fossil record; however, recently, researchers have estimated the ages of extant species from the branch lengths of time-calibrated phylogenies.
+This approach poses problems because most phylogenies do not contain information about extinctions and speciation modes.
+When phylogenies do not include extinct lineages, the branch lengths of sister extant species are likely to appear longer than they truly are.
+The speciation modes (bifurcating, budding, or anagenetic) result on different topological representation and branch lengths of a phylogeny and, thus, likely affect the estimation of species age.
+We expected that bifurcating speciation would cause a lower mismatch between phylogenetic and true age than budding and anagenetic speciation.
+The information about extinctions (provided by fossils) is incomplete, and the mode of speciation in most cases is unknown.
+Therefore, computer simulations are valuable tool to evaluate the accuracy of estimating species ages from time-calibrated phylogenies, as the true age of species, extinctions and mode of speciation is known.
+This study aims to evaluate, through simulations, the potential sources of error (extinctions and modes of speciation) on the estimation of phylogenetic age.
+Furthermore, we developed a geometric function to partially correct phylogenetic ages.
+We found that extinction rate and speciation modes greatly influence the estimation of phylogenetic age.
+Bifurcating speciation presented low mismatch between true and estimated age, which increases with extinction rates.
+Budding speciation showed a high mismatch, which increases slightly with extinction rate.
 Anagenetic speciation (combined with bifurcating and budding) presented a very high mismatch not affected by extinction rates.
-The extinction sensitivity analysis showed many incorrect inferences when using the phylogenetic age.
+An extinction sensitivity analysis showed many incorrect inferences when using the phylogenetic age.
 The geometric function did not have a good accuracy but presented a high confidence intervals coverage.
-Thus, we advise reflecting on speciation modes and extinction risk when estimating species ages from phylogenetic trees.
-Acknowledging these evolutionary features in species age analysis will truly integrate evolutionary history into ecology.
-Keywords: Evolutionary history, extinction rates, simulations, speciation modes.
+Altogether our results indicate that …….
+We advise a critical evaluation on speciation modes and extinction risk when estimating species ages from phylogenetic trees.

+Keywords: Evolutionary history, extinction rate, simulations, speciation modes, phylogenies.

 Introduction